 The President shall open the plenary session and call for the adoption of the final draft agenda.

-Admission of the public, guests and guest speakers
+Admission of the public, guests and guest speakers, topical debate slot

 1. Plenary sessions shall be open to the public, unless the plenary assembly decides otherwise in respect of the whole meeting or a specific item on the agenda.